yiisoft/db/docs/guide/en/schema/typecasting.md

 that is of type `bit`, the value must be an `integer` or `string` depends on DBMS.

-To ensure that the value is saved in the correct type, `ColumnInterface::dbTypecast()` method can be used to cast the value to the correct type.
-Majority of the DB library methods, such as `CommandInterface::insert()`, automatically cast values to the correct type.
+To ensure that the value is saved in the correct type, `ColumnInterface::dbTypecast()` method can be used to cast the value.
+Majority of the DB library methods, such as `CommandInterface::insert()`, automatically convert the type.

 ```php
 use Yiisoft\Db\Connection\ConnectionInterface;